aslanmehmetsalih/MSADateFormatter/README.md

 ## License

-MSADateFormatter is available under the MIT license.
+MSADateFormatter is available under the APACHE license.
 See the LICENSE file for more info.